The American Revolution

 The war was noted for some brilliant frigate actions on the part of the young US navy, several abortive US raids into British-held Canada, the burning of the White House by British troops, and an unsuccessful British attack on New Orleans.
 The war ended in 1815 with neither side able to claim a victory.

 The southern states were deeply attached to the institution of slavery.
-Southern states were dominated by slave-owners whose plantations relied on slave labour.
+Southern states were dominated, socially and politically, by a class of slave-owners whose plantations relied on slave labor.
 The northern states, however, housed probably the most egalitarian society in the world. their leaders were merchants, lawyers, and men who had made their own way in the world from humble beginnings.
 Furthermore, the Great Awakenings of the 1730s and 40s, and of the 1800s, had led to evangelical Christianity being particularly strong in the USA, but especially so in the north.
 One major by-product of this was that there had arisen a fervent anti-slavery movement in the northern states.

 The whole issue was exacerbated by mutual incomprehension, contempt even: the northerners saw little to admire in the privileged, effete southern gentlemen they met, who in turn despised the rough manners and thrusting (or as they saw them, dishonest) ways of northerners.